orbitjs/orbitjs-site/src/v0.14/guide/querying-data.md

 let planets = store.cache.query(q => q.findRecords('planet').sort('name'));
 ```

-However, by querying the cache instead of the store, you're not allowing other
+> By querying the cache instead of the store, you're not allowing other
 sources to participate in the fulfillment of the query.
+If you want to
+coordinate queries across multiple sources, it's critical to make requests
+directly on the store.